WallStreetMojo

 Excel VBA StatusBar

-StatusBar is the property of a vba which is used to display the status of the code finished or completed at the time of execution, it is displayed at the left hand side corner of the worksheet when a macro is executed and the status is shown in percentage to the user.
+StatusBar is the property of a VBA one may use to display the status of the completed code at the time of execution.
+For example, it displays at the left-hand side corner of the worksheet when a Macro executes.
+The status shows in percentage to the user.

-When the macro is running behind, it is a frustrating thing to wait without knowing how long it is going to take.
-If you are at the stage where the code is running, you can at least calculate the time it is going to take.
-So, the idea is to have a status bar showing the percentage of work has been completed so far, like the below one.
+When the Macro is running behind, it is frustrating to wait without knowing how long it will take.
+But, if you are at the stage where the code is running, you can at least calculate the time it will take.
+So, the idea is to have a status bar showing the percentage of work completed so far, like the one below.

 VBA Status Bar Example 1.11